 My husband is not one to get excited about food.
 I know.
 I don’t know what I was thinking when I married him.
 I mean, IT’S FOOD.
-What’s not to get excited about, right?
+What’s not to get excited about, especially when we’re talking about this banana coffee cake recipe, right?

 There are three foods that I have heard him talk about with any sort of excitement.
 Number one is the steak we had on our wedding night.
 It was a filet mignon and it had a big blob of butter on top.
 He loved that steak.
 He still dreams about it.
 Number two is sausage egg rolls.
 He loves those things.
 They are a pain in the butt to make though, so he doesn’t get them often.
 Number three is a cheeseball.
 He likes cheeseballs.
 He’s a simple man.

 The other day I made this scrumptious banana coffee cake with chocolate chip streusel and do you know what my husband said about it?
 HE TOLD ME I SHOULD SELL THE STUFF.
 Sell it.
 For money.
 Because it’s just that good.
 This is quite possibly the nicest thing my husband has ever said about my food before.

 I’m certainly not going to start selling the stuff though, so why don’t you make your own and tell me what you think?

 The first thing we need to do is preheat the oven to 350 degrees.